tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

     $ conda install --channel r mro-base

-If you want to install R from R-Project, type ``conda install -c r r-base.
+If you want to install R from R-Project, type ``conda install -c r r-base``.

 It is important to note that it is impossible to have both R interpreters in one environment and that packages for either one of them do not work with the